Normal Distribution Calculator

 - Choose the standard deviation for your data set.
 Let's say it is equal to 10 cm.

-- Let's say you want to use this bell curve calculator to determine the probability of an adult being taller than 185 cm.
+- Let's say you want to use this bell curve calculator to determine an adult's probability of being taller than 185 cm.
 Then, your X will be equal to 185 cm.

-- You can also open the advanced mode to calculate the probability of a variable x being in a certain range (from X to X₂).
-For example, the probability of height of an adult American man being between 185 and 190 cm is equal to 9.98%.
+- You can also open the advanced mode to calculate the probability of a variable x being in a particular range (from X to X₂).
+For example, the likelihood of height of an adult American man being between 185 and 190 cm is equal to 9.98%.

 You can also use the SMp(x) function to simulate the normal distribution.
 It is a more versatile function, but it is a bit more complicated, too.
 Therefore, we recommend it to experienced statisticians (or the deeply curious).